somwrks/SparkyAI/README.md

 - [ ]  safety feature- track or identify heated argument, formal warning in dms of people
 - [ ]  final testing
 - [ ]  research hosting services

+### Custom GenAI Module Edit

+I edited the gemini module files for implementing asynchronous functions as the tools for the gemini agents when working in a connected environment of connected gemini agents.

+You can use asynchronous functions as tools for gemini agents by editing the `venv\Lib\site-packages\google\generativeai\types\content_types.py`  with `custom_module_files/content_types.py`